Skip to content

 More Info

 The OKCMOA collection represents over three decades of Chihuly’s work and his constant experimentation with the medium of glass.
-In this session, students will explore the colors and shape found in Chihuly’s work and examine the effects light has on them.
+In this session, students will explore the colors and shapes found in Chihuly’s work and examine the effects light has on them.

 Recommended Grades: 2-12